 In early 2014, we opened a satellite clinic in Northwest Omaha.
 At the same time, fire destroyed our clinic in Plattsmouth, requiring OneWorld to operate a temporary mobile clinic loaned to us by the UNMC College of Nursing.
 The clinic reopened in a new location later that year.
 OneWorld also launched Outreach and Enrollment Team to assist the community with enrollment in the Health Insurance Marketplace as well as Medicaid.

 In 2015, we opened the groundbreaking and first-of-its-kind OneWorld Teen and Young Adult Health Center.
-Located near Omaha’s South High School, the center was established in response to the need for a stronger focus on adolescent health care, to address Omaha’s high rate of sexually transmitted disease (STD), and to decrease the teenage pregnancy rate.
+Located near Omaha’s South High School, the center was established in response to the need for a stronger focus on adolescent health care, to address Omaha’s high rate of sexually transmitted diseases (STDs), and to decrease the teenage pregnancy rate.

 Recognizing a vulnerable and underserved population in Sarpy County, OneWorld opened a satellite clinic location in Bellevue later in 2015.
-We also launched a second mobile dental clinic, the Tooth Mobile, in partnership with Charles Drew Health Center, to provide dental care for children in North Omaha, the Tooth Mobile was gifted to Charles Drew Health Center in July of 2017.
-In 2016 a patient transportation service was established for OneWorld patients.
+We also launched a second mobile dental clinic, the Tooth Mobile, in partnership with Charles Drew Health Center, to provide dental care for children in North Omaha.